-Read through the government's official documentation here.
+For in-depth articles, read through the information in our Medicare Resource Center.
 People with Medicare are covered if they meet all of these conditions:

 Your doctor may order observation services to help decide whether you need to be admitted to the hospital as an inpatient or can be discharged.
 During the time you're getting observation services in the hospital, you're considered an outpatient—you can't count this time towards the 3-day inpatient hospital stay needed for Medicare to cover your SNF stay.

 Medicare Part A (Hospital Insurance) covers skilled nursing care provided in a skilled nursing facility (SNF) under certain conditions for a limited time.

 Medicare-covered services include, but aren't limited to:Medicare covers these services if they're needed to meet your health goal.

 Is your medical information available to your caregiver?

 Here are some things to consider: